Seether: Poison the Parish (2016–2018)

 On 13 September 2016, Seether shared pictures of them recording a new album on social media.
 They announced in November that they were to release their seventh album in May 2017.
 A countdown timer later started on Seether's website, counting down to 23 February 2017.

 Morgan appeared on Octane on 22 February to discuss the new record, entitled Poison the Parish.
 Jose Mangin stated that the new material is looking to be "harder than anything they've done".
 The album was released through Morgan's label Canine Riot Records.
 Three singles, "Let You Down", "Betray and Degrade", and "Against the Wall", were released in support of the album, all charting significantly on the Billboard Mainstream Rock songs chart.

 In May, July, and August 2017, the band toured throughout the United States with American hard rock band Letters from the Fire, adding guitarist Clint Lowery (Sevendust, Dark New Day) to the touring lineup.
-They recorded a cover of "Black Honey" by American post-hardcore band Thrice during a live session for SiriusXM in June 2017.
+They then recorded a cover of "Black Honey" by American post-hardcore band Thrice during a live session for SiriusXM in June 2017.
 In February 2018, Clint Lowery returned to Sevendust to begin touring and promoting their album All I See Is War.
-His brother and former Dark New Day's bassist, Corey, took over his duties as Seether's touring guitarist.
+His brother (and former Dark New Day bassist), Corey, took over his duties as Seether's touring guitarist.
 The band then supported Nickelback on their eight-week Feed the Machine European and UK tour.
-Before the tour ended, Lowery became a full-time member of the band.
+Before the tour ended, Corey Lowery was initiated as a full-time member of the band.
 On 20 May 2018, Seether played in their hometown of Johannesburg for the first time in six years.
 On 6 June 2018, they released an acoustic version of "Against the Wall," along with an accompanying music video.

-Si Vis Pacem, Para Bellum (2019–present)
+Si Vis Pacem, Para Bellum and The Surface Seems So Far (2019–present)

 In June 2019, John Humphrey revealed that recording had commenced for their upcoming eighth studio album.
 On 24 June 2020, the band announced their eighth studio album, Si Vis Pacem, Para Bellum, set for release on 28 August 2020 through Fantasy Records.
 They also released the first single of the album, "Dangerous".
 Translating to "If You Want Peace, Prepare for War", the album features 13 new tracks, and was produced by Morgan himself in Nashville, Tennessee from December 2019 to January 2020.
 On 17 July, the band released the second single, "Bruised and Bloodied".
 On 14 August, two weeks before the album release, the band released their third single "Beg".

 In July 2021, the band released an EP titled Wasteland – The Purgatory.
-On July 1, 2022, the band released the deluxe edition of Si Vis Pacem, Para Bellum.
+On 1 July 2022, the band released the deluxe edition of Si Vis Pacem, Para Bellum.

+The band announced the new single "Judas Mind" which was released on 10 July 2024.
+The band's ninth studio album, titled The Surface Seems So Far, was released on 20 September 2024.